Balaje/MultiScaleFEM.jl/README.md

 2048 	 16 	 1 	 16 	 1 	 1.2708506354990224e-8 	 2.8928773641723775e-6
 ```

-We observe that in the case of the enhanced-higher-order multiscale method (`1d_Heat_Corrected.jl`), the error is almost an order of magnitude better!
+We observe that in the case of the enriched-higher-order multiscale method (`1d_Heat_Corrected.jl`), the error is almost an order of magnitude better!
 For larger values of $p$, we observed that the matrix becomes ill-conditioned.
 Since we are solving a 1D problem, to get around this problem, we use high-precision arithmetic.
 In `1d_Heat_Corrected.jl`, we can set the data type of the problem globally by assigning the variable `T₁` (line 17).
 We have an interface to export `\` for solving linear systems for two implementations of high-precision arithmetic: `Float128` from Quadmath.jl and `Double64` from DoubleFloats.jl.

 ## 2D Example